hteumeuleu/caniemail/_features/css-box-shadow.md

     }
 }
 notes_by_num: {
   "1": "Partial.
-Only supported with non Gmail accounts."
+Only supported with non Google accounts."
 }
 links: {
 	"Can I use: CSS3 Box-shadow":"https://caniuse.com/css-boxshadow",